juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 <exercise id="3" title="Exploring the Stack Overflow survey">

 Anytime you are planning to implement modeling, it is always a good idea to explore your dataset.
-Start off this modeling analysis by checking out how many remote and non-remote developers 👨
+Start off this modeling analysis by checking out how many remote and non-remote developers have to work with, where they live, and how much experience they have.
-💻👩
-💻 you have to work with, where they live, and how much experience they have.

 **Instructions**